Dominic-Mutiso/survival-analysis/README.md

 ## Cox Unadjusted for stratf1a
 ![image](https://github.com/user-attachments/assets/dcb06943-9a27-42b0-9408-787674693027)

-We see that the estimate of the log hazard ratio treatment effect, B&#770; is 0.05214.
-Since this is positive, higher hazards are associated with the treatment than with the control.
-That is, the treatment appears to reduce survival, which would be an unfortunate result.
-The value of eB&#770; 1.054 is also given, suggesting (incorrectly, as we know) that the treatment is associated with a 5.4% additional risk of death/ disease progression over the control.
+The estimate of the log hazard ratio treatment effect, B&#770; is 0.05214.
+Since this is positive, higher hazards are associated with the active drug than with the placebo.
+That is, the active drug appears to reduce survival- quite unfortunate.
+The value of exp(B&#770;) is 1.054 meaning the risk of death/disease progression is higher on the active drug by about 5.4%.